Octane rating: Observed Road Octane Number (RdON)

-Another type of octane rating, called Observed Road Octane Number (RdON), is derived from testing gasolines in real world multi-cylinder engines, normally at wide open throttle.
-It was developed in the 1920s and is still reliable today.
-The original testing was done in cars on the road but as technology developed the testing was moved to chassis dynamometers with environmental controls to improve consistency.
+Another type of octane rating, called Observed Road Octane Number (RdON), is derived from testing the gasoline in ordinary multi-cylinder engines (rather than in a purpose-built test engine), normally at wide open throttle.
+This type of test was developed in the 1920s and is still reliable today.
+The original RdON tests were done in cars on the road, but as technology developed the testing was moved to chassis dynamometers with environmental controls to improve consistency.

 Octane Index

-The evaluation of the octane number by the two laboratory methods requires a standard engine, and the test procedure can be both expensive and time-consuming.
+The evaluation of the octane number by either of the two laboratory methods requires a special engine built to match the tests' rigid standards, and the procedure can be both expensive and time-consuming.
 The standard engine required for the test may not always be available, especially in out-of-the-way places or in small or mobile laboratories.
 These and other considerations led to the search for a rapid method for the evaluation of the anti-knock quality of gasoline.
-Such methods include FTIR, near infrared on-line analyzers and others.
-Deriving an equation that can be used for calculating the octane quality would also serve the same purpose with added advantages.
-The term Octane Index is often used to refer to the calculated octane quality in contradistinction to the (measured) research or motor octane numbers.
-The octane index can be of great service in the blending of gasoline.
-Motor gasoline, as marketed, is usually a blend of several types of refinery grades that are derived from different processes such as straight-run gasoline, reformate, cracked gasoline etc. These different grades are considered as one group when blending to meet final product specifications.
+Such substitute methods include FTIR, near infrared on-line analyzers, and others.
+Deriving an equation that can be used to calculate ratings accurately enough would also serve the same purpose, with added advantages.
+The term Octane Index is often used to refer to the use of an equation to determine a theoretical rating, in contradistinction to the direct measurements required for research or motor octane numbers.
+An octane index can be of great service in the blending of gasoline.
+Motor gasoline, as marketed, is usually a blend of several types of refinery grades that are derived from different processes such as straight-run gasoline, reformate, cracked gasoline etc. These different grades are blended in amounts that will meet final product specifications.
 Most refiners produce and market more than one grade of motor gasoline, differing principally in their anti-knock quality.
-The ability to predict the octane quality of the blends prior to blending is essential, something for which the calculated octane index is specially suited.
+Being able to make sufficiently accurate estimates of the octane rating that will result from blending different refinery products is essential, something for which the calculated octane index is specially suited.

 Aviation gasoline octane ratings

 Aviation gasolines used in piston aircraft engines common in general aviation have a slightly different method of measuring the octane of the fuel.
 Similar to an AKI, it has two different ratings, although it is usually referred to only by the lower of the two.
-One is referred to as the "aviation lean" rating and is the same as the MON of the fuel up to 100.
+One is referred to as the "aviation lean" rating, which for ratings up to 100 is the same as the MON of the fuel.
 The second is the "aviation rich" rating and corresponds to the octane rating of a test engine under forced induction operation common in high-performance and military piston aircraft.
 This utilizes a supercharger, and uses a significantly richer fuel/air ratio for improved detonation resistance.

-The most commonly used current fuel, 100LL, has an aviation lean rating of 100 octane, and an aviation rich rating of 130.
+The most common currently used fuel, 100LL, has an aviation lean rating of 100 octane, and an aviation rich rating of 130.